jbottum/t5pat/langchain_markdown46.md

 ```
 ### Pipeline Generation Time Comparison:

-plt.figure(figsize=(18, 6)): This line creates a new figure with a specific size (18 inches wide and 6 inches tall) to accommodate the generation time comparison chart.
+This code plots the generation times of the pipelines for each prompt in a chart, which is called Figure_2.
+Like Figure_1, Figure_2 can be saved or dismissed and the script will continue, complete and take you back to your terminal prompt.

-plt.subplot(131): This line creates a subplot with 1 row, 3 columns, and selects the first subplot for the generation time comparison chart.
+plt.figure(figsize=(9, 6)): This line creates a new figure with a specific size (18 inches wide and 6 inches tall) to accommodate the generation time comparison chart.

 plt.barh(range(len(types)), xl_generation_times, height=0.4, align='center', color='blue', label='XL Model'): This line creates a horizontal bar chart (barh) with the XL model's generation times (xl_generation_times) and assigns the color blue to the bars.
 Each bar represents a different prompt type, and the height and alignment of the bars are set accordingly.
 The label 'XL Model' is provided for the legend.